kubernetes/community/sig-service-catalog/charter.md

     related events, such as KubeCon.

 - Security Contacts
-  - Are a contact point for the Product Security Committee to reach out to for triaging and handling of incoming issues.
+  - Are a contact point for the Security Response Committee to reach out to for triaging and handling of incoming issues.
   - Must be a maintainer.
   - Must accept and adhere to the Kubernetes [Embargo